Rank The Numbers In Each Group From Smallest To Largest

 Q: What if I have repeating numbers?

 A: Repeating numbers are simply listed in the same order they appear in the original set.
-For example, if you have the numbers 5, 2, 5, 1, the ordered list would be 1, 2, 5, 5.
+As an example, if you have the numbers 5, 2, 5, 1, the ordered list would be 1, 2, 5, 5.

 Q: How can I improve my speed in ranking numbers?

 A: Practice makes perfect!
-The more you practice ranking numbers, the faster and more efficient you will become.
+Now, the more you practice ranking numbers, the faster and more efficient you will become.
 Start with smaller sets of numbers and gradually increase the complexity.

 Q: Are there any online tools or resources that can help me practice?